AmritRaj23/data-journey/day-1/datastream/README.md

 BigQuery connection profile:
 - connection profile ID

-Create stream by selecting MyQL and BigQuery connection profiles, and make sure to mark the tables you want to replicate (we will only replicate the datastram-datajourney database), and finally run validation, and create and start the stream.
+Create stream by selecting MyQL and BigQuery connection profiles, and make sure to mark the tables you want to replicate (we will only replicate the datastream-datajourney database), and finally run validation, and create and start the stream.

 ```